 (8) The reference in a contract to any document containing an arbitration clause constitutes an arbitration agreement in writing, provided that the reference is such as to make that clause part of the contract.

+Note for this section:

-Note: This section is substantially the same as Option 1 set out in Art 7 of the Model Law.
+This section is substantially the same as Option 1 set out in Art 7 of the Model Law.

 8. Arbitration agreement and substantive claim before court (cf. Model Law Art 8)